heimdal/heimdal/lib/asn1/README-X681.md

   EXTENSION ::= CLASS {
       -- The following are fields of a class (as opposed to "members" of -- SEQUENCE or SET types):
-      &id  OBJECT IDENTIFIER UNIQUE,    -- UNIQUE -> this is the hole type ID.
+      &id  OBJECT IDENTIFIER UNIQUE,    -- This is a fixed-type value field.
+                                        -- UNIQUE -> There can be only one --           object with this OID
+                                        --           in any object set of
+                                        --           this class.
+                                        --           I.e., this is like a
+                                        --           PRIMARY KEY in a SQL
+                                        --           TABLE spec.
       &ExtnType,                        -- This is a type field (the hole).
-      &Critical    BOOLEAN DEFAULT {TRUE | FALSE } -- this is a value field.
+      &Critical    BOOLEAN DEFAULT {TRUE | FALSE } -- fixed-type value set field.
   } WITH SYNTAX {
       -- This is a specification of easy to use (but hard-to-parse) syntax for -- specifying instances of this CLASS: